Who can foster

 Car ownership

-You don’t need to have a driving licence or own a car to be a foster carer.
+You don’t need to have a driving licence or own a car to be a foster parent.

 Qualifications